mzazon/awesome-cloud-projects/aws/data-quality-monitoring-databrew/data-quality-monitoring-databrew.md

    aws s3 rb s3://${S3_BUCKET_NAME}

    # Clean up local files
-   rm -f customer_data.csv databrew-trust-policy.json databrew-s3-policy.json
+   rm -f customer_data.csv databrew-trust-policy.json \
+       databrew-s3-policy.json validation-report.json
-   rm -rf ./results/ ./validation-report.json
+   rm -rf ./results/

    echo "✅ All resources cleaned up"
    ```

 ## Discussion

 AWS Glue DataBrew provides a powerful serverless platform for implementing comprehensive data quality monitoring without requiring extensive coding or infrastructure management.
-The visual interface makes data profiling accessible to business users while the API enables programmatic integration into automated workflows.
+The visual interface makes data profiling accessible to business users while the API enables programmatic integration into automated workflows following AWS Well-Architected Framework principles of operational excellence and performance efficiency.

-The profile job functionality generates detailed statistical analysis of your data including distribution patterns, data types, uniqueness, and completeness metrics.
+The profile job functionality generates detailed statistical analysis including distribution patterns, data types, uniqueness, and completeness metrics.
 This information is crucial for understanding data characteristics and identifying potential quality issues before they impact downstream systems.
-The ability to define custom data quality rules enables organizations to codify their specific quality requirements and automate validation processes.
+The ability to define custom data quality rules enables organizations to codify their specific quality requirements and automate validation processes across their data lifecycle.

 EventBridge integration creates a reactive monitoring system that can trigger immediate responses to quality issues.
 This event-driven architecture enables sophisticated workflows such as halting data pipelines when quality thresholds are breached, sending targeted alerts to responsible teams, or automatically initiating data remediation processes.
 The combination of profiling and real-time alerting provides both historical insights and immediate responsiveness to quality problems.

 > **Warning**: Monitor your DataBrew usage carefully as profile jobs consume compute resources based on data volume.
 Large datasets may require significant processing time and costs.
 Consider implementing sampling strategies for initial profiling and full validation for production datasets.

-The integration with CloudWatch provides comprehensive monitoring of job execution, performance metrics, and operational insights.
+The integration with CloudWatch provides comprehensive monitoring of job execution, performance metrics, and operational insights as outlined in the [AWS Glue DataBrew monitoring documentation](https://docs.aws.amazon.com/databrew/latest/dg/monitoring.html).
 This observability enables teams to optimize their data quality processes and ensure reliable operation of monitoring workflows.
 For organizations with complex data landscapes, DataBrew's ability to handle multiple data formats and sources makes it an ideal foundation for enterprise-wide data quality initiatives.

 ## Challenge

 Extend this solution by implementing these enhancements:

-1. **Advanced Rule Development**: Create custom data quality rules using SQL expressions to validate business-specific logic such as referential integrity, cross-column validation, and temporal consistency checks.
+1. **Advanced Rule Development**: Create custom data quality rules using SQL expressions to validate business-specific logic such as referential integrity, cross-column validation, and temporal consistency checks using DataBrew's advanced rule engine.

-2. **Multi-Dataset Monitoring**: Implement a centralized monitoring solution that profiles multiple datasets simultaneously and provides consolidated quality dashboards using Amazon QuickSight for executive reporting.
+2. **Multi-Dataset Monitoring**: Implement a centralized monitoring solution that profiles multiple datasets simultaneously and provides consolidated quality dashboards using Amazon QuickSight for executive reporting and trend analysis.

 3. **Automated Remediation**: Build Lambda functions that automatically correct common data quality issues when validation fails, such as standardizing date formats, filling missing values, or flagging suspect records for manual review.

-4. **Historical Trending**: Develop a time-series analysis system that tracks data quality metrics over time, identifies degradation patterns, and provides predictive alerts for potential quality issues.
+4. **Historical Trending**: Develop a time-series analysis system that tracks data quality metrics over time using DynamoDB, identifies degradation patterns, and provides predictive alerts for potential quality issues.

-5. **Integration with Data Catalog**: Connect DataBrew profiling results with AWS Glue Data Catalog to maintain metadata about data quality scores, lineage information, and automated schema evolution tracking.
+5. **Integration with Data Catalog**: Connect DataBrew profiling results with AWS Glue Data Catalog to maintain metadata about data quality scores, lineage information, and automated schema evolution tracking across your data ecosystem.

 ## Infrastructure Code